Data-light Uncertainty Set Merging with Admissibility: Real Data Analysis

 The results are summarized in Figure \ref{fig:rd_imgnet}.
 In comparison to the simulated data from the first part of Section \ref{sec:dependent_simu}, which considers similar setups in linear models, the image data and initial set constructions in the current real data context are significantly more complex.
 Nonetheless, since SAT relies solely on the generated initial sets, its overall performance is similar to that shown in Figure \ref{fig:sim_dep_mmthd}, demonstrating the effectiveness and robustness of the proposed procedures.
-It is also worth noting that \texttt{SyP+CCT} and \texttt{SyE+AM} consistently produce merged sets of relatively small sizes, sometimes even smaller than the best study, indicating SAT's strong capability to merge information from different initial sets.